arnhrwd/dragon/README.md

 Primary daemon and network partition:

-- `dragon.network.primary: true` **Boolean** - only one Dragon daemon per machine should be designated as the primary
+- `dragon.network.primary: true` **Boolean** - Dragon daemons listed in the `dragon.yaml` must all be listed as `true` (in fact, they will be set true anyway).
+A primary daemon is one which was set online by the command line interface.
+Non-primary daemons are created by primary daemons, when allocating new partitions and so on, as explained further in.
 - `dragon.network.partition: primary` **String** - the partition name for this daemon

 The primary daemon is responsible for starting up other daemons on the same machine, and monitoring them for liveness, restarting as needed.
-The primary daemon would usually be supervised, e.g. being started by `supervisord`, or started via a remote `ssh` command.
+The primary daemon would usually be started via a remote `ssh` command.
+It is not necessary to use `supervisord` since the daemons will supervise each other.

 Every Dragon daemon is part of a single partition, by default called the `primary` partition.
 When a topology is submitted, the embedding strategy can select the partition that the topology will be embedded into, which allows for complete process isolation of topologies.